By Amy Stephens

 History is vital and inspirational.
 History protects our way of life.
 History can even make money.
 These are pretty motivating reasons to care about history–whether one likes history or not!

-According to Anita, “At the Edmond Historical Society & Museum we plan to use these seven principles as our focus this year.
+According to Anita, “At the Edmond History Museum & Museum we plan to use these seven principles as our focus this year.
 We plan to share them with our Board and our visitors.
 We are designing posters that will be displayed for all those who enter our museum to see our purpose.
 And we are planning to share them with our community every chance we get.”